woodbine/SpendNetwork_dedupe/README.md

 Possible improvements:
 - more training data to improve the models
-    - for usm3/suppliers this means trying to get the existing training data in the correct format
+    - for usm3/suppliers this means trying to get the existing training data in the correct format - possibly commission someone to write a script to output to the dedupe.io format for learning data, or look at dedupe.io output function for learning data.

     - for tenders this means having someone manually verify more samples

-- loop over new data and add the newly deduped data to a table
+- loop over new data and add the newly deduped data to a table - flagging of duplicates as duplicates.

-- improve some of the comparators, e.g. use corpus for the description field in tenders.
+- improve some of the comparators, e.g. use corpus for the description field in tenders - experiment with using more common words / value of specific words.

 - add postcodes to the supplier/usm3 matching